Beijing, with a history going back 3 millennia, is known as much for modern architecture as its ancient sites.

 China Studies Program

-China Studies students outside an ancient pagodaThe China Studies program includes a two-week journey to China and completion of a 3-credit undergraduate and graduate course.*
+China Studies students outside an ancient pagodaThe China Studies program includes a two-week journey to China and completion of the 3-credit undergraduate and graduate university course MGT-446/MBA-646: China Studies.

 The program is open to undergraduate and graduate students and others, including alumni, spouses and friends.